John J. Mack: Compensation

-2008 financial crisis
+2008 Financial Crisis

+Mack made riskier bets to get the bank some if its former swagger but was unable to pull back in time in 2007 and 2008 when Morgan Stanley suffered significant losses that was almost forced to sell itself to a competitor or face bankruptcy.
+During the height of the financial crisis, the Fed provided emergency needed funding, known as Troubled Asset Relief Program (TARP) for the amount of $10 billion that maintain the company afloat temporarily.
+This funding was made possible when Morgan Stanley, along with the remaining investment bank Goldman Sachs, turned themselves into traditional bank holding companies to take advantage of financial resources available and ensure business continuity.

+But Mack negotiated a last minute $9 billion investment deal from the Japanese banking institution, Mitsubishi UFJ Financial Group, providing life support that preserved Morgan Stanley from going under and ultimately survived.

+Morgan Stanley repaid the federal government bailout money in 2009.

 Mack guided the firm through the 2008 financial crisis, building its capital position and overseeing the firm's conversion to a bank holding company.
 To stabilize the firm, he forged strategic alliances with China Investment Corporation and Mitsubishi UFJ Group and entered into a joint venture with Smith Barney, forming at the time the world's largest wealth management firm.
 During the crisis, Mack was advised by U.S. Treasury Secretary Hank Paulson and the head of the Federal Reserve Bank Ben Bernanke to sell Morgan Stanley.
 He has stated that during negotiations he was under considerable pressure from the president of the New York Federal Reserve, Tim Geithner, to sell or merge Morgan Stanley to one of his competitors such as JP Morgan.
 Mack saw this as being contrary to the interests of Morgan Stanley shareholders and employees, similar to the demise of Bear Stearns in a forced sale to JP Morgan for $2 per share, (the deal was later revised to $10 a share), and insisted on finding other sources of financing instead.